SENIOR SECURITIES & CORPORATE BONDS. PART II.

 This recovery rate is the corporate bond’s payout value in the event of a default.
 You will find the examples below.

 Recovery Rate=Value (under default)/par value of a bond (%)

-If you want to estimate potential risk of a bond, look at its recovery rate.
+If you want to estimate the potential risk of a bond, look at its recovery rate.

 So, for example, if an investor was considering a $50,000 bond investment (principal) with a recovery rate of 30%, the LGD would be 70%.
 This means that in the event of default, the payout would be 30% of the principal, or $15,000.
 So, the LGD in this example is $35,000.

-If, let’s say, the bank has issued a mortgage loan on a single house, and the customer did not pay outstanding debt $250,000.
+If let’s say, the bank has issued a mortgage loan on a single house, and the customer did not pay the outstanding debt of $250,000.
 If money would be lost completely, it would be a 0% recovery rate.
-However, the bank has issued a foreclosure, repossessed and re-sold the house for $180,000.
-The difference between outstanding debt and the sale price is $70,000.
+However, the bank has issued a foreclosure, repossessed, and re-sold the house for $180,000.
+The difference between the outstanding debt and the sale price is $70,000.

 Recovery Rate=180,000/250,000 or 72%